brdav/ppca-cpp/README.md

 print("Noise variance:", model.noise_variance_)
 ```

-For a short PPCA reference doc see `docs/ppca.md`, and a some example scripts are provided in `examples/`.
+For a short PPCA reference doc see `docs/ppca.md`, and some usage examples are provided in `examples/`.

 ## Installation from Source